ParamPS25/DoctorAppointmentSystem/README.md

 - **Verification Appointment**:
    - Patients receive an email with the approval or cancellation status and a QR code.
    - When both the doctor and patient meet, the doctor scans the QR code to verify the appointment.
+- **Doctor Review**:
+   - Patients receive an email link to rate their experience with a star rating and comments.
+   - Reviews help future patients make informed decisions and assist doctors in improving service quality.
 - **Disease Prediction**:
   - Three machine learning models implemented:
     - **General Disease Prediction**: